wiwa1978/blog-hugo-netlify/content/networkprogrammability/2020-03-19-ACI_Python_Requests.md

 Successfully deleted tenant
 ```

-The code can be found at [Github](https://github.com/wiwa1978/blog-hugo-netlify-code/tree/master/ACI_Python_Requests).
+This example was fairly simple of course.
+The code can be found at [Github](https://github.com/wiwa1978/blog-hugo-netlify-code/tree/master/ACI_Python_Requests/Simple).
+In case you are interested in a more complete and complex example, please have a look at [this](https://github.com/wiwa1978/blog-hugo-netlify-code/tree/master/ACI_Python_Requests/Complex) code.
+It builts entirely on the foundation of this post, but is focusing on creating a more complete setup (using contracts and filters etc.)